Communication Networks 3

 • Basics of quantum mechanics

-• Quantum computing and circuit
+• Quantum computing and quantum sensing

 • Molecular communications